Posted in | News | Quantum Computing

 Conclusion

-To sum up, the study demonstrated a hybrid quantum-dot-CMOS circuit, integrating a cryogenic MUX with electron and hole QD, exhibiting low charge noise at 5.6 K. It correlated low charge noise with minimal subthreshold swings in n- and p-MOSFETs, indicating low disorder in the silicon channel.
+This study demonstrated a hybrid quantum-dot-CMOS circuit that integrates a cryogenic multiplexer (MUX) with both electron and hole quantum dots (QDs), achieving low charge noise at 5.6 K. The correlation between low charge noise and minimal subthreshold swings in n- and p-MOSFETs indicates low disorder in the silicon channel.

-The research highlighted the potential of the CMOS process for spin qubits and emphasized the advantages of integrating this technology with other cryogenic devices to enhance quantum computing capabilities.
-It also noted the ongoing debate regarding the superiority of electron versus hole spin qubits for large-scale silicon quantum computing.
+The research highlights the potential of CMOS technology for spin qubits and emphasizes the benefits of integrating it with other cryogenic devices to enhance quantum computing capabilities.
+Additionally, it contributes to the ongoing discussion about the advantages of electron versus hole spin qubits for large-scale silicon quantum computing.
+Overall, this work advances our understanding of hybrid quantum-classical systems and moves us closer to practical, scalable quantum computers.

 Journal Reference